fsharp/fslang-design/FSharp-7.0/FS-1124-interfaces-with-static-abstract-members.md

 > As an aside, for F# SRTP code, the degree of genericity is automically computed.
 For IWSAMs, in type-inferred languages with HM-type inference adjusting the amount of genericity is relatively simple.
 But the contested nature of generic code is still not productive outside of framework design.

 **Compiler and tooling slow-downs on large interface lists.**  For the specific case of IWSAMs, the presence of enormous generic interface lists can cause compiler slow-down.
 No one ever expected such lists of interfaces in .NET, this is a volcano of hidden complexity lying under the simple type `double` or `decimal`.
+[3/6/2024: as prophesized, an example of how this feature led to this in real life can be seen [here](https://github.com/fsprojects/Fleece/issues/146)]

 To show that the above drawbacks are not imagined, consider the `System.Double` type in .NET 7.
 This now has the following list of interfaces:
 ```csharp